 Funeral services were held on October 30th, by the Parish Priest from nearby Assumption Parish, Father Diermann.
 Everyone was so distraught as Clyde was well-loved and single.
 This was not a solemn burial, but one full of emotional outbursts from many of the women attending that day.
 He was well loved and would be missed by many.
 His neighbors in life were the Edwards, Claiborn and Whites, who would soon lay alongside him in Sage Chapel Cemetery.

-On August 20th, in 1881, Mahala (Keithly) and her husband Jasper Costlio had transferred to the Trustees of an African Methodist Episcopal Church for the use by the Conference, one acre of land, which became known as Sage Chapel Cemetery.
-This was done so that the former slaves of Samuel Keithly could continue to be buried in this cemetery.
-That same deed conveyed a one-half acre parcel on Sonderen Street to be used for a church known as Sage’s Chapel.
-The members of Cravens Methodist, and Wishwell Baptist, also located on Sonderen Street, also used this cemetery to bury their families.
-None of these churches or their records exist anymore.
-Sage Chapel Cemetery is a former African American community cemetery that is maintained by the City of O’Fallon, Missouri, located at 8500 Veterans Memorial Parkway.
-It has 117 documented burials of which only 37 have headstones, of these we know that 17 were born enslaved.
-(2018) May they rest in peace “As long as a name can be spoken, that person shall not be forgotten.”
+On August 20th, in 1881, Mahala (Keithly) and her husband Dr. Jasper N. Costlio had transferred to the Trustees of an African Methodist Episcopal Church for the use by the Conference, one acre of land, known as Sage Chapel Cemetery.
+Done so that the former slaves of Mahala’s father Samuel Keithly would continue to be buried with their families.
+It became the burying ground for many African Americans, including those from Wishwell Baptist, and Cravens Methodist (Northern) in Saint Charles County throughout the 1900s.
+The same deed conveyed a one-half acre parcel on Sonderen Street (known as The Hill) to be used for an African Methodist Episcopal church known as Sage’s Chapel A.M.E..
+The cemetery is located at 8500 Veterans Memorial Parkway and is owned and maintained by the City of O’Fallon, Missouri.
+The cemetery has 117 documented burials of which only 37 have headstones, of these we know that 17 were born enslaved.
+The Cemetery was placed on the National Register of Historic Places on November 13, 2018.
+May they all rest in peace and “As long as a name can be spoken, that person shall not be forgotten.”